PHYSIOLOGY OF PLANT MOVEMENTS

 Higher plants, being fixed to soil cannot move from place to place.
 But within the plant body various protoplasmic components are in constant motion, ex., movement of water, minerals, food etc. But certain parts of the plant body in response to external stimuli, exhibit physical displacement called movement.
 Lower unicellular plants also show movement from place to place.
 Such movements may be autonomic or induced.

 The movement of plant structures in response to stimuli is very interesting.
-The stimuli may be in the form of light, touch, chemicals, temperature, gravity or water.
+The stimuli might be in the form of light, touch, chemicals, temperature, gravity or water.
 Thus the agency or factor that causes movement is called stimulus.
-Not all parts of the plant act as the site of perception to stimuli.
+Not all parts of the plant act as sites of perception to stimuli.
 Only certain regions or structures are capable of receiving the stimuli and such structures or organs are called perception site.
 The site of perception need not be the structure that responds to movement.
 In fact, in many cases the site of response and the site of perception are different.
 Nonetheless, the stimulus has to cross through the plasma membrane of the cell or cells found in such structures that receives the stimulus.
-Plasma membrane has all the inbuilt components and the potentiality to receive stimulus and transmit it into intracellular mileu for proper response.
+Plasma membrane has all the inbuilt components and the potentiality to receive stimulus and transmit it into intracellular milieu for proper response.
+Examples; root movement towards water and minerals; carnivorous plants organs show movements in response to Insects, pollen tubes move (growth) towards egg in the ovary along the style and stomata open and close in response to light and moisture.

 There is a time lag between the time at which the stimulus is applied and the time at which the response begins.
 This time is called reaction time.
 It may vary and depends upon the intensity of stimulus and the kind of response.
 If the stimulus is weak, there may not be any response at all, but if the stimulus is adequate or in right quantity the response is positive.
 The time required to cause the proper stimulus is called presentation time.